claymence/clay-laravel/README.md

 # clay-laravel
-a web app made with laravel & livewire
+a web app made with laravel, livewire & tailwind css

 ## features
 - user registration and login